vishal2376/Website-Design/README.md

   - Goto **Pull Request** tab and do a **New pull request**.
   - Click on **Create Pull Request**.

-## How to use :

-- Open any website folder and find `index.html`.
-- Open `index.html` file on any latest browser.

 > **Internet connection not required**

 ## Screeshots :